 GTM Strategy: Focus

-GTM strategy development encompasses an analysis and key decision-making for the below corporate elements.
+GTM strategy development encompasses analysis and critical decision-making for the below corporate elements.

 - Product and Services

 “So companies have to be very schizophrenic.
 On one hand, they have to maintain continuity of strategy.
 But they also have to be good at continuously improving.”